DylanMeeus/springboot_jwt_blog/_posts/2015-10-22-5-ways-to-make-your-app-more-secure-in-less-than-20-minutes.markdown

 But the security landscape is changing.
 With identity-as-a-service providers like Auth0, you’re able to outsource security to experts whose 100% focus day and night is to make sure that your user data is secure.
 Your IaaS becomes a platform on top of which you can easily layer on additional security services that protects your user data as you grow and scale.

-{% include tweet_quote.html quote_text="With identity-as-a-service providers like Auth0, you’re able to outsource security to experts whose 100% focus day and night is to make sure that your user data is secure." %}

 ## An App Store for Adding Security to Your App

 When you add a new security measure to your homegrown identity system, like multifactor authentication (MFA), you need to wire it up to your code by hand.
 This can be very time consuming, add considerable code complexity, and leave room for inconsistencies and errors.